detect2173/GOMWebProjectPt1/README.md

   3) Click "Save" then "Restart" the application

 Where these are used in code
-- sitecore/views.py: the lead magnet POST will try to subscribe via GetResponse using GETRESPONSE_API_KEY and GETRESPONSE_LIST_ID; if unset, it logs a warning and continues gracefully.
+- sitecore/views.py: the Free Guide POST will try to subscribe via GetResponse using GETRESPONSE_API_KEY and GETRESPONSE_LIST_ID; if unset, it logs a warning and continues gracefully.
 - GOMWebProjectPt1/settings.py: reads CALENDLY_URL and passes it to templates for the embedded widget.

 Local setup via .env (recommended)